syncfusion-content/uwp-docs/uwp/SfCellGrid/Interactive-Features.md

 {% endhighlight %}
 {% endtabs %}

-### Customization of Tooltip
+### Customization of tooltip

-The tooltip can be customized by defining a custom data template and assign to `TooltipTemplate` property of SfCellGrid.
+The tooltip can be customized by defining a custom data template and assign to the `TooltipTemplate` property of the SfCellGrid.

 {% tabs %}
 {% highlight xaml %}